SkyfallenHQ/SkyMake/README.md

 # SkyMake Version 4
-The Official SkyMake Repository for SkyMake Version 4 Other SkyMake Versions Available at thesf.me/l/SkyMake3/ /-/ theskyfallen.com/SkyMake/VersionHistory/
+The Official SkyMake Repository for SkyMake Version 4 SkyMake Version 2 Available on: github.com/TheSkyfallenCompany/SkyMakeV2

-# Work is still in progress.

-# SkyMake Version 4 Documentation

 # What is SkyMake?
 SkyMake is free and Open-Source Learning Management System that includes a Online Examination System, a Live Lesson System and many more features!

 # Prequisites
-a server running SkyMake Server-Side Software
+Nginx Web Server, MySQL Server, SkyfallenLiveConnect Server (Can be on a seperate server or can also be skipped if you don't mind your live lesson hosted outside) -- These are configured automatically with a script called SkyMake Server Side

 # What does SkyMake Server-Side Do?
-It includes Nginx Web Server, a MySQL Server,  Skyfallen LiveConnect SkyMake Build for live lessons, SkyMake 4 itself, and a Control Panel.
+It includes Nginx Web Server, a MySQL Server,  Skyfallen LiveConnect SkyMake Build for live lessons, SkyMake 4 itself.

 # Where Can I Get SkyMake Server-Side Software?
 theskyfallen.com/SkyMake/serversidesoftware/ When first beta release is ready.

 # Legal Info
-The Skyfallen Foundation and The Skyfallen Company - (C) All Rights Reserved Skyfallen Service ID: SFS-1VDW42C
+2016-2017 (C) KucukRobotcuk - 2017-2018 (C) deducated - 2018-2020 (C) The Skyfallen Company

 # Privacy
-Your Privacy is important to us: All Applications Subject to The Skyfallen Privacy Policy - thesf.me/l/KB-PRIVACY/ref/skymake /-/ theskyfallen.com/privacy
+Your Privacy is important to us: All Applications Subject to The Skyfallen Privacy Policy - theskyfallen.company/privacy

-# Skyfallen Common Code Library
-Skyfallen Common Frameworks and Common Code : commoncode.theskyfallen.com/SkyMake/v4/Beta/frameworks/

 # Open Source @ Skyfallen
 https://opensource.theskyfallen.com/